mattkirkland/design-methods/schedule.md

 -------------------

+BONUS ROUNDS
-BONUS ROUND, Design Ethics, would be nice to shoehorn in somewhere
+It would be fun to shoehorn in a little UX Design Ethics
   - Papanek, design for the real world
   - Schumacher, small is beautiful
   - Monteiro, ruined by design
-  - etc
+  - Dark Patterns intro